foureyes/csci-ua.0003-fall2020-001/assignments/hw10/calculator.md

 1. ⚠️  Make sure to name your classes and methods exactly as they appear in the instructions above
 2. `stack.py` has some example code that prints out stack usage
-3. Once your satisifed with your implementation, run `test_stack.py` to run automated tests (you can view the code in `test_stack.py` to see what features of your class are being tested
+3. Once your satisfied with your implementation, run `test_stack.py` to run automated tests (you can view the code in `test_stack.py` to see what features of your class are being tested
 	* note that in some editors, like PyCharm, this may show up as `Run Unittests in...`
 4. For simplicity, grading will be based solely on these automated tests
 5. If your class fulfills the requirements, you should get output similar to this: